gantry/docs-old/README.md

 * Every change/pull request must be applied or requested to the [staging branch](https://github.com/gantry/docs/tree/staging).
 Once reviewed, approved and pulled, it will get merged into the **master** branch and automatically picked up by the website.

-* Folder and file names must be written in snake_case.
+* Folder and file names must be written in snake_case and always lowercase.
 For example, if you wanted to convert “How to Install” in snake_case, you would name it “how_to_install”.
+Filenames in the "assets" folders must be instead dash concatenated.

 * There are some reserved names that can’t be used for anything but the scope they are intended for:
     * **README.md**: [ _file_ ] This is a reserved name of GitHub, used to describe the content of a particular repository directory, like this you are reading right now.